Justice Summit on Human Dignity: Understanding Race in the 21st Century

 Justice SummitApril 20 - 24, 2020

-Bellarmine is embarking on its first all-school Justice Summit in which we will journey together to take a deep dive into a Justice issue.
-As part of our Jesuit roots we are called walk with the excluded.
-In solidarity with other Jesuit schools we choose to participate in the Justice Summit.
+Bellarmine is embarking on its first all-school Justice Summit in which we will journey together to take a deeper dive into a justice issue.
+As part of our Jesuit roots we are called to walk with the excluded.
+In solidarity with other Jesuit schools, we choose to participate in our first Justice Summit on Human Dignity.

 Please watch the following video introducing our 2020 Justice Summit created by members of our Bellarmine community.